 8 - 10 c. striped beets, cleaned and peeled

-3 tbsp. fresh rosemary needles
+3 tbsp. fresh rosemary needles2 tsp. olive oil

 1 large red onion, frenched

-1 c. white wine vinegar
+1 c. white wine vinegar2 tsp. sea salt

 1/2 c. sugar